mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/README.md

 DDD has deep ties into object-oriented programming and its ways of thinking.
 We will see examples of how encapsulation, inheritance, abstractions and classes allow to write more well-structured code, so that we can uncover maximum benefits from DDD.

-We will inspect and analyze some of the usage of all (TODO most?) of the tactical patterns:
+We will inspect and analyze some of the usage of all of the tactical patterns:

-* Modules
+- Modules
-* Factories
+- Factories
-* Repositories
+- Repositories
-* Services
+- Services
-* Entities
+- Entities
-* Aggregates
+- Aggregates
-* Value objects
+- Value Objects
-* Domain Events
+- Domain Events

 {% hint style="warning" %}
 In the "blue and red books" you will see that the order that these are presented is different.
 My reason for presenting the patterns in this particular order is because I believe it makes for an easier guiding, starting with those that are more basic and moving into the deeper domain objects halfway through.&#x20;